-Our programmes are delivered to ensure that Maori students achieve success as Maori.
-The school acknowledges the unique position of Maori through the provision of Te Reo and Tikanga Maori and employs a fluent speaker of Maori to provide whole school instruction in Te Reo and kapa haka.
-School occasions observe tikanga and the kaupapa of the school and community.
+Our programmes are delivered to ensure that Māori students achieve success as Māori.
+The school acknowledges the unique position of Māori through the provision of Te Reo and Tikanga Māori and employs a fluent speaker of Te Reo to provide whole school instruction in kapa haka and Te Reo.
+School occasions observe Tikanga and the kaupapa of the school and community.

-Improved outcomes for Maori will come about through integrating elements of student identity, language and culture into the curriculum and school culture.
-The school ensures that all perspectives are in accordance with the views of iwi kainga and tangata whenua and recognize that te Reo and tikanga are taonga.
+Improved outcomes for Māori will come about through integrating elements of student identity, language and culture into the curriculum and school culture.
+The school ensures that all perspectives are in accordance with the views of iwi kainga and tangata whenua and recognise that Te Reo and Tikanga are taonga.

-Productive partnerships with parents, whanau, hapu, iwi and the community will retain high expectations and support Maori to achieve success as Maori.
-District hui have established a community perspective to support Maori; Stanley Bay School recognises that Tapuika (Te Arawa), Tauranga Moana/Maataatua iwi have an interest, participate and contribute to the education of our children.
+Productive partnerships with parents, whānau, hapū, iwi and the community will retain high expectations and support Māori to achieve success.
+District hui have established a community perspective to support Māori; Stanley Bay School recognises that Tapuika (Te Arawa), Tauranga Moana/Maataatua iwi have an interest, participate and contribute to the education of our children.